 The Mills Act is a California state law passed in 1972 that allows property owners and local governments to contract for a potential property tax reduction for participating historic properties, using an alternate tax assessment formula.
-The state law establishes the assessment formula, a ten-year perpetually renewing contract term, and penalties for non-fulfillment of the contract.
+The State law establishes the assessment formula, a tenyear perpetually renewing contract term, and penalties for non-fulfillment of the contract.
 City or county governments that elect to participate can design other aspects of their own programs, such as eligibility criteria and work program requirements.
-Oakland requires that the property have local historic designation (Landmark, Heritage Property, S-7, or S-20) and commits the owner to spending the entire tax savings on a pre-approved, recorded program of eligible improvements that restore or maintain the historic exterior character of the building and/or its structural integrity.
+Oakland requires that the property have local historic designation (Landmark, Heritage Property, S-7, or S-20) and commits the owner to spending the entire tax savings on a pre-approved, recorded program of eligible improvements that restore or maintain the historic exterior character of the building and/or its physical integrity.
 The relatively small tax benefit gives owners the means and motivation for high quality historically appropriate improvements, and can be especially beneficial for underutilized or undermaintained properties.
-Such projects further City goals including creation and preservation of housing, reduction of blight, and enhancement of neighborhoods.
-Oakland has entered into 86 Mills Act contracts since the first contracts in 2008.
+Such projects further City goals including creation and preservation in a positive light.
+Oakland has entered into 89 Mills Act contracts since the first contracts in 2008.